mccruz24/taxi_trip_case/README.md

 The project aims to answer the following analytical questions:

 Volume Analysis: How many taxi trips were completed in Chicago during 2023?

 Performance Analysis: Which taxi company performs better in terms of service metrics such as fare, tips, and customer satisfaction?

 Time Analysis: What are the peak hours for taxi drivers in Chicago?

 Economic Analysis: Is there a correlation between the fare, total trip cost, and the tips received?
-Economic Analysis: Does the distance traveled influence the tips given by customers?
+                 : Does the distance traveled influence the tips given by customers?

 Payment Preferences: How do customers of taxi companies choose to pay?

 Demographic Impact: Does high population density affect the total number of taxi trips in the city?

 dbt_project/
 │